Research Bias – Definition, Types & Identification

 Example

 You want to conduct a study about how dirty the environment of main railway stations is, and therefore inspect a couple of different stations in different cities.
 You expect those places to be rather dirty and unpleasant.
-In your perception, you therefore mostly recognize trash lying around somewhere or dusty pathways.
-Because you expect the place to be dirty, you only see what is dirty, and you will most likely not realize that you are picking on details while the whole station is actually rather clean.
+In your perception, you therefore mostly recognise rubbish lying around somewhere or dusty pathways.
+Because you expect the place to be dirty, you only see what is dirty, and you will most likely not realise that you are picking on details while the whole station is actually rather clean.

 Example